 The Company has adopted the Financial Accounting Standards Board's ("FASB") Accounting Standards Codification ("ASC") Topic 260-10 which provides for calculation of "basic" and "diluted" earnings per share.
 Basic earnings per share includes no dilution and is computed by dividing net income or loss available to common stockholders by the weighted average number of common shares outstanding for the period.
 Diluted earnings per share reflect the potential dilution of securities that could share in the earnings of an entity.
 Diluted earnings per share exclude all potentially dilutive shares if their effect is anti-dilutive.
-There were no potentially dilutive shares outstanding as at December 31, 2016 and 2015.
+There were no potentially dilutive shares outstanding as at March 31, 2017 and 2016, and as at December 31, 2016 and 2015.